hashicorp/vault/website/source/docs/auth/aws.html.md

 ### Blacklisting Role Tags

-Role tags are tied to a specific role, but the backend has no control over which instances using that role should have any particular role tag; that is purely up to the operator.
-Although role tags are only restrictive (a tag cannot escalate privileges above what is set on its role), if a role tag is found to have been used incorrectly, and the administrator wants to ensure that the role tag has no further effect, the role tag can be placed on a `blacklist` via the endpoint `auth/aws/blacklist/roletag/<role_tag>`.
-Note that this will not invalidate the tokens that were already issued; this only blocks any further login requests.
+Role tags are tied to a specific role, but the backend has no control over, which instances using that role, should have any particular role tag; that is purely up to the operator.
+Although role tags are only restrictive (a tag cannot escalate privileges above what is set on its role), if a role tag is found to have been used incorrectly, and the administrator wants to ensure that the role tag has no further effect, the role tag can be placed on a `blacklist` via the endpoint `auth/aws/roletag-blacklist/<role_tag>`.
+Note that this will not invalidate the tokens that were already issued; this only blocks any further login requests from those instances that have the blacklisted tag attached to them.

 ### Expiration Times and Tidying of `blacklist` and `whitelist` Entries